Your Guide to Recreating Elements of the Tessellate Theme for WordPress

-We used the Simple Provider to enable us to create custom RokSprocket content without having to create separate articles or pages to do so.
+We used the Simple Provider to enable us to create custom RokSprocket content without having to create separate posts or pages to do so.
 Here are the details of one of the Simple Items in the Featured Article List.

 A sharp visual design complemented by a subtle animated header.

 Here is a look at the Features Layout Options for this widget.

 |Strip HTML Tags||Yes|